 This course presents an anatomy and physiology approach to the study of medical terminology.
 Prefixes, suffixes, root words, combining forms, plural forms, and abbreviations are included in the content.
-A word-building system, phonetic pronunciation, and real world applications are introduced.
+A word-building system, phonetic pronunciation, and real-world applications are introduced.
 Emphasis is placed on vocabulary, spelling, procedures, and definitions.

-AHS 1020 BASIC FORMATION OF THE HUMAN BODY
+AHS 1040 BASIC FORMATION AND ORGAN SYSTEMS OF THE HUMAN BODY 4-0-0-4

 This course is an introduction to the general organization of the body, to characteristics of cells, tissues, and membranes, and to the function of systems of body structure and cellular transport.
-The integumentary, skeletal, muscular, cardiovascular, hematic and lymphatic systems are included.
+The integumentary, skeletal, muscular, cardiovascular, hematic and lymphatic systems are included, as well as basic introduction to the structure and function of the following major organ systems: nervous, sensory, endocrine, respiratory, digestive, urinary, and reproductive.
+Fluid balance, human development, and genetics are introduced.